Questions About Insurance

 Should I pay my co-pay at the time of my visit?

 Yes.
-If you are utilizing one of our clinical offices, you should pay your co-payment when you register.
-Your co-payment amount should be indicated on your insurance card.
-You should direct any questions regarding your co-payment to your insurance company.
+If you are utilizing one of our clinical offices, you should pay your co-pay when you register.
+Your co-pay amount should be indicated on your insurance card.
+You should direct any questions regarding your co-pay to your insurance company.

-Why do I have more than one account with Lancaster General Hospital?
+Why do I have more than one account with Lancaster General Health?

-Lancaster General Hospital generates a new number for most services that we provide on different days.
+Lancaster General Health generates an account number each time a service is provided.
 Generating a different number for every date of service simplifies the billing process and helps our customer service department help you with your questions regarding different services provided.
-Lancaster General Hospital does bill certain on-going services such as physical therapy, radiation therapy and occupational therapy with the same account number often for the duration of the service.
+Lancaster General Health does bill certain on-going services such as physical therapy, radiation therapy and occupational therapy with the same account number often for the duration of the service.
 These accounts bill monthly for all charges entered during that month.
-An inpatient hospital stay will generally have one number.
+An inpatient hospital stay will generally have one account number.

 Why do I get more than one bill for the services I received?

-In addition to Lancaster General Hospital’s charges, you may also receive a bill for physician charges such as the emergency room physicians, radiologists that read your x-rays, anesthesiologists, cardiologists etc. These physicians work independently and will bill separately.
+In addition to Lancaster General Health’s charges, you may also receive a bill for physician charges such as the emergency room physicians and radiologists that read your x-rays.
+These physicians work independently and will bill separately.

-Lancaster General Hospital does not have access to their systems and will not be able to assist you with these bills.
+Lancaster General Health does not have access to other providers' billing systems and will not be able to assist you with these bills.